-- (a) Core office hours will be seven (7) hours per day Monday through Friday, thirty-five (35) hours per week exclusive of an unpaid lunch period, except for the position of receptionist, who shall work thirty-seven and half (371⁄2) hours per week exclusive of an unpaid lunch period. - (b) The parties recognize that in order to meet client needs, these hours of work must be flexible and will be administered consistent with past practice.
+- (a) Core office hours will be up to seven and one-half (71⁄2) hours per day Monday through Friday, thirty-seven and one-half (371⁄2) hours per week exclusive of an unpaid lunch period. - (b) The parties recognize that in order to meet client needs, these hours of work must be flexible and will be administered consistent with past practice.